downdrafted/InstructCoT/README.md

 # InstructCoT

-Reference implementation for:
+Implementation for:

 > **InstructCoT: Bridging Instruction Tuning and Chain-of-Thought Reasoning for Scalable Vision-Language Models**
-> Eunsung You, Sangyup Oh, IEEE BigDataService 2026, Fukuoka, Japan (Paper ID 0305)
+> Eunsung You, Sangyup Oh, IEEE BigDataService 2026

 InstructCoT combines three modules on top of an existing vision-language model (VLM):